 - The average salary of a web developer in India is ₹ ₹4,00,000/year

 - The average annual web developer salary in the UK is about £40,319

 When considering whether you want to become a web designer vs web developer, keep in mind that both roles are ultimately working to achieve the same goal: To create great websites.
 While for a web developer, the fundamental knowledge of programming and some basic coding skills are necessary to make an entry into this field; web designers too can gain immensely from upskilling in these areas.
-No matter which direction you end up choosing, industry-recognized courses like Simplilearn’s full stack web development certification can help you shape your career in the field of web design and development.
+No matter which direction you end up choosing, industry-recognized courses like Simplilearn’s Post Graduate Program in Full Stack Web Development can help you shape your career in the field of web design and development.